SergeantGarik/blog/content/en/publication/Math/index.md

 ---
-title:  Последние прорывы в математике
+title: Recent Breakthroughs in Mathematics
-subtitle: Последние прорывы в математике
+subtitle: Recent Breakthroughs in Mathematics

 # Summary for listings and search engines
-summary: Последние прорывы в математике
+summary: Recent Breakthroughs in Mathematics

 # Link this post with a project
 projects: []